If you have an ultralight aircraft there is a good chance that it is

 nylon and dry completely.

-STAINS - Oil and grease stains may be removed with trichloroethylene or
+STAINS - Oil and grease stains may be removed with trichloroethylene

-naphtha.
+or naphtha.
 Heavy staining might be removed by brushing

 on a detergent dissolved in two pints of benzene or white spirits.
 This

-should be brushed in the sail and left for 20 minutes and then washed out
+should be brushed in the sail and left for 20 minutes and then washed

-precautions taken if the solvents are inflammable.
+ventilated and precautions taken if the solvents are inflammable.

 OIL, GREASE, TAR AND WAX: Warm water, soap and elbow grease seem to